DaoCloud/DaoCloud-docs/docs/en/docs/blogs/230427-victoriametrics.md

 VictoriaMetrics provides the following components at the open source level:

-1. vmui: Responsible for vm page display, providing data query, index and cardinality query, query analysis, link analysis, job analysis panel and other functions;
+1. vmui: Responsible for vm page display, providing data query, index and cardinality query, query analysis, link analysis, job analysis panel and other features;

 2. vmagent: responsible for data collection, relabeling and filtering collection, and storing data to VictoriaMetrics through the Prometheus protocol
     Or other storage systems that support the Prometheus protocol.
 Supports simultaneous replication of multiple remote storage systems after aggregating samples by time and label,